Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ### Handling noisy data
 Can we apply SVMs if the dataset is not linearly separable?
 The maximum margin does not work as is anymore because it does not allow to have misclassification.

 We need to extend it to allow some misclassification to find the plane that best separates the points.
-To do this we can introduce slack variables `ξi` --> allow to have miscalssified points but we add a penalty for those in order to have them minimized.
+To do this we can introduce slack variables `ξ_i` --> allow to have miscalssified points but we add a penalty for those in order to have them minimized.
 The problem formulation becomes:

 ![SVM_formulation_noisy_data](assets/SVM_formulation_noisy_data.png)